Life Insurance Cost Guide

 It’s a critical part of financial security, and there are a few main reasons why you should consider buying it:

-It can provide an inheritance for your family, allow them to avoid taxes, or generate a substantial gift to a charity.
+It can even provide an inheritance for your family, allow them to avoid taxes, or generate a substantial gift to a charity.

-Life insurance policies can also function as a strategic asset for wealth preservation.
+These policies can also function as a strategic asset for wealth preservation.
 Certain types of policies generate cash value, which can be tapped to provide a loan, purchase more coverage, or offset premiums.

 What Kinds of Policies are There?